To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 The manufacturer may elect to combine the Impact and Explosion tests.
 UL will heat the safe for the explosion test, then drop it, reheat it and cool it.

-From what I’ve read, the cost of having a UL 72 test performed is around $60,000, plus a few safes now and possibly a couple more a year later.
+The cost of having a UL 72 test performed is around $60,000, plus a few safes now and possibly a couple more a year later.
 Once a safe model has passed UL 72, UL will allow the rating to apply to identically constructed units ±50% of the tested capacity.
-This cost is required whether or not the safe pass the test, and multiple tests at repeated expense may be required before the manufacturer finally gets it right.
+This cost is required whether or not the safe pass the test.
+Multiple tests at repeated expense may be required before the manufacturer finally gets it right.
 This represents a substantial investment on the part of the manufacturer.

 If you buy a safe with a UL 72 Fire Endurance rating, you can have confidence that you have a good level of protection in a fire.
 Unfortunately, virtually no gun safes are UL 72 Listed.
 Those that are UL 72 listed are true safes with B-Rate or higher burglary ratings.